 Applications for this grant round will be mailed out to previous grantees in mid-November 2015.
 The deadline will be December 18, 2015.
 The grants committee will meet to review proposals in January 2016 and awards will be announced in February 2016.

 Applications for this grant round will be mailed out to previous grantees in February 2016.
 The deadline will be March 18, 2016.
 The grants committee will meet to review proposals in March 2016 and awards will be announced in April 2016.

 National Grants for Emergency Assistance Programs, Direct Services, Substance Abuse and Harm Reduction Services, Quality of Life Programs

-Broadway Cares/Equity Fights AIDS is one of the nation’s largest HIV/AIDS-related grant-making foundations, granting approximately $8 million annually and more than $134 million dollars since 1987.
+Broadway Cares/Equity Fights AIDS is one of the nation's largest HIV/AIDS-related grant-making foundations, granting more than $10 million annually and more than $155 million dollars since 1988.